Javier18121998/Javier18121998/README.md

-# Are you seeking a Dot Net Developer :question:
+# Are you looking for a Dot Net Developer ❔

 "**I am a Backend Developer with a focus on .Net technologies**, passionate about creating new, innovative, and efficient solutions.
 I enjoy constantly learning about new technologies and implementing them to support the specific needs of current issues, which leads to new challenges."